 7. Do you smoke weed at inappropriate times?

-Have you smoked weed before a pre-arranged meeting with someone?
+Have you smoked marijuana before a pre-arranged meeting with someone?
 Have you smoked before or during work?

 These are most of the bad practices and choices for a marijuana addict.
-If you answered “yes” to many of these questions, time to admit you’re addicted.
-Even answering “yes” to a few of these can indicate addiction, or the gradual transition from being a recreational user.
+If you answered “yes” to many of these questions, time to admit you’re addicted to weed.
+Even answering “yes” to a few of these can indicate marijuana addiction, or the gradual transition from being a recreational user.
 Admitting addiction is a big first step.
 It’s how you choose to act upon this admission which will determine how you overcome it.
 It’s important not to be become complacent and just accept it.
 Accept it, then do something to rectify it.
-You gradually shuffled into weed addiction, and you can gradually shuffle out too.
+You gradually shuffled into marijuana addiction, and you can gradually shuffle out too.

 How do you make that transition back?
 Well first, take a look at all the questions you answered “yes” to, and turn them around.
 Don’t smoke before work, don’t smoke when you’re ill, rekindle that sport or hobby, re-evaluate your circle of friends, invest more time with non-smoking friends, learn to love movies again for their entertainment value, take a stand and set a limit on how much you will smoke and don’t compromise, and cut back on the number of days you smoke.

-Addiction has a lot of negative connotations, and it’s not flattering to admit it along with the stigma attached to weed.
+Addiction has a lot of negative connotations, and it’s not flattering to admit it.
 But this cream bun addict keeps those buns at bay by keeping himself accountable to similar questions, and reinforcing the same actions every day.
-It is persistence and keeping yourself accountable to the promise you make to yourself which will help you reclaim the hold weed has over you.
+It is persistence and keeping yourself accountable to the promise you make to yourself which will help you reclaim the hold cannabis has over you.
 If I can do it, I know you can.